Jump to accessibility statement Skip to content

 Martin Lewis' MoneySavingExpert website has put together some excellent information on Student Loans that is filled with examples (and jargon-free!).

-It gives you some more information on topics such as: how student loans work, how they are treated for mortgage purposes, and how much you are actually likely to repay in the 30-year repayment term, among others.
+It gives you some more information on topics such as: how student loans work, how they are treated for mortgage purposes, and how much you are actually likely to repay in a 30-year repayment term, among others.

 See the webpage here -